What is pneumococcal disease?

 Who is at an increased risk for pneumococcal disease?

-Children under the age of 5 and adults 65 years or older are at increased risk for pneumococcal disease.
-Additionally, Black, Alaskan Natives and certain American Indians face a higher rate of pneumococcal disease beginning at the age of 50.
-Some adults 19 through 64 years old are also at increased risk, including those:
+Children under the age of 5 and adults 50 years or older are at increased risk for pneumococcal disease.
+Additionally, Black, Alaska Natives, and certain American Indians face a higher rate of pneumococcal disease across all ages.
+Some adults 19 through 49 years old are also at increased risk, including those:

 • With chronic illnesses (lung, heart, liver, or kidney disease; COPD; asthma; diabetes; or alcoholism)